 The two campgrounds are very small, and in spite of a few reservable RV hook-up sites, the campsites are really geared toward tent campers.
 The Lake Alice campground is open year-round and is often used by visitors ice fishing on the small lake.

 With elevations well above 6,000 feet, it never gets much hotter than 85 degrees in the middle of summer, so many visitors consider Sugarite Canyon as a place to beat the heat rather than soak it up.

 Transportation in Sugarite Canyon State Park

-The campground is very compact and most of the spaces have just enough room for small trailers and class C motorhomes.
-It's comfortable enough to enjoy without air conditioning, so don't count out the basic sites if you're capable of dry camping.
-It's very easy access from Raton on I-25.
+The campground is very compact, and most of the spaces have just enough room for small trailers and small class C or class B motorhomes.
+It's comfortable enough to enjoy without air conditioning, so don't count out the primitive sites if you're capable of dry camping.

 Campgrounds and parking in Sugarite Canyon State Park

 The Raton KOA Kampground is conveniently located between Colorado and New Mexico.
 While at the campground, guests can easily visit the Capulin Volcano National Monument, Sugarite Canyon State Park, the Boy Scout Museum, the Santa Fe Trail, the NRA Whittington Center, and the Downtown Historic District.
 The campground itself features Wi-Fi and cable, restrooms and showers, laundry facilities, ice, a gift shop, and a game room, and guests can take part in recreational activities, including ice cream socials, pancake breakfasts, and holiday celebrations.